anywhichway/thunderclap/README.md

 	results = await db.query({age:{$gte: 21},address:{zipcode:98101}}),
 ```

-Thuderclap also suppport pattern marching on property names:
+Thuderclap also suppport pattern matching on property names:

 ```javascript
 db.query({[/a.*/]:{$eq: 1}}) // match all objects with properties starting with the letter "a" containing the value 1